Children attend with their caregivers*

 Beginner Keyboard Lessons for Children Five through Seven

 If your child can sing in tune and keep a steady beat, he or she is ready for instrumental instruction!
-In our Sound Habits keyboard program, aural skills are taught along with technical skills, and students learn to play by ear before music notation is introduced.
+In our keyboard program, we utilize TMC's Sound Habits curriculum where aural skills are taught along with technical skills, and students learn to play by ear before music notation is introduced.
 Children and their parents* learn together in a group of up to eight families.
-Sound Habits is a two-year curriculum designed to establish a sound musical foundation and successful learning habits that students will build upon when they graduate and move on to private lessons or any future instrumental studies.
+The Music Class Keyboard is offered as either a one-year or two-year curriculum, and is designed to establish a sound musical foundation and successful learning habits that students will build upon when they graduate and move on to private lessons or any future instrumental studies.

 Learn to think like a musician!

 Imagining music in our mind (called “audiation”) and then doing our best to create that music on an instrument is the foundation for being a creative musician.
 Musicians who think this way are the ones who connect with us on an emotional level.
 Our keyboard program teaches children as young as 5 to think like creative professional musicians.
 We establish that critical habit with lots of singing and learning to play by ear in a progressive manner before learning how to read music.